bookofproofs/bookofproofs.github.io/_sources/history/20th-century/castelnuovo-emma.md

 ### Mathematical Profile (Excerpt):
 * This award was named after Emma Castelnuovo.
-* Emma's father Guido Castelnuovo and her uncle Federigo Enriques, the brother of her mother Elbina, were prominent researchers in this field, both full professors in university.
 * Emma graduated in mathematics at the University of Rome in 1936.
 * Just after the Second World War, Emma with a university professor and a young colleague organized a successful series of talks held by mathematicians, physicists, philosophers, and educators.
 * Already at the beginning of her career Emma was looking for a way of teaching aimed at actively involving students.